 OWID data shows consistently dropping global births and rising deaths.
 Regardless, global population will continue to grow for so long as births outnumber deaths.

 OWID reports global births as 132.11 million in 2023 down from 132.48 million in 2022, with both years well down from the 138.6 million births reported in 2019, the last pre-pandemic year.
+Births will continue to decline.

 OWID reported 61.65 million deaths in 2023 down from 62.28 million in 2022, but well above the 58.35 reported in 2019, the last pre-pandemic year.
 Global deaths show a clear step change in 2022 and 2023 post the massive death spike that accompanied the Covid-19 health intervention rollouts in 2021.
 Deaths are projected to rise further in 2024 and 2025.

-Given the setting of rising deaths and falling births across Asia, I have accessed and plotted data by country for Australia, Hong Kong, Japan, Macau, Malaysia, Philippines, Singapore, and Taiwan.
+Given the setting of rising deaths and falling births across Asia, I have accessed and plotted data by country for Australia, Hong Kong, Japan, Macau, Malaysia, Philippines, Singapore, South Africa and Taiwan.
 All data is taken from statistics authorities in the relevant countries.

 2. Australia - Estimated 61,847 Excess Deaths from 2020 to September 2024, Elderly Australians Decimated